multiscale/ymmsl-python/docs/describing_models.rst

    <https://github.com/multiscale/ymmsl2svg>`_. ``macro``'s two named timelines are drawn
    side by side beneath it, each with its own pair of ports, one leading to ``micro1`` and the other to ``micro2``.

-This is the pattern to reach for whenever a single component acts as the driver for more than one independently-paced loop, for example a component that advances a coarse grid with one fast inner solver and a separate, differently-paced inner solver for a refined region, or a driver that runs an ensemble of replicas at one rate while also maintaining some shared bookkeeping process at another.

 Conduits